-The purpose of our Mission is to move forward in providing Aid to folks who need help because of fire, flood, tornado or other disaster.
-We are volunteers who help to educate others with a heart to give aid to those in need. — SK KC5YGG Bobbi Goodson
+The purpose of our Mission is to move forward in providing aid to folks who need help because of fire, flood, tornado or

 We Want You!!! — Join ARES Today!

-To get involved with ARES, you simply need to fill out the application.
+To get involved with ARES, you merely need to fill out the application.
 You can start this process by clicking this link.
 You’ll need to select your county on the map, (hopefully Cleveland), select the VOLUNTEER position, enter some contact information, and don’t stress over the Comments section.
-This is not a contest, and there is no wagering.
 ARES membership is available to amateur radio operators of any license class.
 No experience is necessary.
 Join today, while you’re here, and then start your online training, as you have time, as shown below.

-One of the requirements of being an ARES member is to continue to attend a number of online training sessions.
-FEMA offers a number of these on-line, and they can be accessed at the FEMA Indepedent Study website.
+One of the requirements of being an ARES member is to continue to attend online training sessions.
+FEMA offers a number of these online, and you can access them at the FEMA Independent Study website.
+The following classes are the ones to start with and are the minimum requirements for ARES member.

 ARRL Communications Training